+Permanent Archive

-4.2 Permanent Archive: All geospatial data meeting the criteria set forth sections 2 and 3 above for permanent archiving will be stored on the GIS TReC's off-site server or other off-site server meeting the following requirements.
+All geospatial data meeting the criteria set forth above for permanent archiving will be stored on the GIS TReC's off-site server or other off-site server meeting the following requirements.

 - □ Hardware RAID 5 fault tolerance

-- □ All hard drives must be hot-swappable
+- ☐ All hard drives must be hot-swappable

-- Dual redundant power supplies
+- □ Dual redundant power supplies

-Alternatively, external solid state drives may be used and should also be stored off-site once data have been copied to and verified on the drive.
+Alternatively, external solid state drives may be used and should also be stored off-site once data has been copied and verified on the drive.